sharmavins23/animated-graph/README.md

 | ![img](img/gpu100.gif)  | Running at a resolution of 100, or 10,000 cubes, this runs at ~950 FPS on my machine's GPU.
 Clearly, the CPU is the bottleneck at high framerates.                                                               |
 | ![img](img/gpu1000.gif) | Running at a resolution of 1000, or 1 million cubes, this runs at ~400 FPS on my machine's GPU.
 Beefy!
 The visuals are hampered by the small point size, though, giving the image an unfortunately 'dusty' look. |

+Possibly the most annoying part of this implementation was working with all of the `#pragma` directives and handling them.
+Since they had to be manually made, and I had 18 unique functions, I had to manually declare all 324 functions (18 unique functions, and the remainder 'morphing' kernels from one wave to another).
+Offloading the files into another compute shader file didn't seem to work either, so I'm stuck having long (1000+ LoC) compute shader files if making interesting tricks like these.
+In the future, I'll need to set up Python scripts to manually generate this code.

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a